Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 Traveling Cape Penguin plush (SS size)

-Kyoto Aquarium × UCHU wagashi collaboration: cocoa‑flavored rakugan (box of 8)
+A Kyoto Aquarium × UCHU wagashi collaboration: cocoa‑flavored rakugan (set of 8)

-Kyoto Aquarium × UCHU wagashi collaboration: cocoa‑flavored rakugan (box of 8)
+A Kyoto Aquarium × UCHU wagashi collaboration: cocoa‑flavored rakugan (set of 8)

 Highly detailed giant‑salamander rakugan—almost too cute to eat!